 It doesn’t make sense for women to chase male-dominated jobs.
 It reinforces the idea that male jobs are better, but the only reason we think they’re better is because they pay more and the only reason they pay more is because they’re male-dominated.
 Maybe you help a few women for a short term earn higher pay, but it would be far more fruitful in the long-term for people to respect typically female jobs.

 Of course we should all support women who want to go into male-dominated fields if that’s what interests them.
 But it’s not inherently better for women to be in male-dominated fields.

 Women in female-dominated fields are not better.

 I’ve heard some women (annoying women I may add) stress that motherhood is the most important job anyone can have.
 Ok fine.
 You are entitled to your thoughts, annoying woman.

 The problems with this belief are at least threefold.
 It’s other-ing to women who cannot or don’t want to have children or who are single.
 It’s other-ing to women who put their career first.
 It’s shaming for women who have to work and who have to hire outside help for raising their children.

 My mom stayed home for a few years when we were young but when she went back to work, her salary went to pay for our nanny.
 At no time did I think I was neglected by my mother or my father because I had a nanny.
 My parents still raised us.
-I will fight to the death anyone who would shame another mother for having a nanny or help in raising their kids.
+I will fight to the death anyone who would shame another mother for having a nanny or for having help in raising their kids.

-Sometimes I worry the feminism spends too much time exalting one group of women’s choices over another’s and that’s not what feminism should be about – it should be about helping every woman and man make the choices that are right for themselves.
+Sometimes I worry that feminism spends too much time exalting one group of women’s choices over another’s and that’s not what feminism should be about – it should be about helping every woman and man make the choices that are right for themselves.
 Let’s stop saying more women should do STEM or stay home or whatever.
 More women should be able to do whatever they want without judgment from others.